GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Related Work

-Parallel to academic progress, industry has also started deploying proactive group-oriented conversational agents.
-For example, OpenAI has introduced a group chat feature in the web version of ChatGPT, while ByteDance has explored group interaction agents within TikTok's chat groups, and Tencent has integrated group AI assistants into Yuanbao app.
-Recently, the viral open-source project ClawedBot can also be deployed into group chats of social apps such as WhatsApp, Telegram, and Feishu. \\ \textbf{Privacy issues in LLM-based Conversational Agents.} Conversational agents built on LLMs introduce two major types of privacy vulnerabilities \cite{zhang2024s} The first relates to conventional data security and protection issues, such as unauthorized data access, personal information trafficking, and weaknesses in the interaction pipeline that could be exploited for cyberattacks, data leaks, or ransomware \cite{kshetri2023cybercrime}.
+Conversational agents built on LLMs introduce two major types of privacy vulnerabilities \cite{zhang2024s} The first relates to conventional data security and protection issues, such as unauthorized data access, personal information trafficking, and weaknesses in the interaction pipeline that could be exploited for cyberattacks, data leaks, or ransomware \cite{kshetri2023cybercrime}.
 The second involves risks unique to LLMs stemming from memorization \cite{carlini2022quantifying,carlini2021extracting,nasr2023scalable,zhang2023counterfactual}.
 Prior research has demonstrated that LLMs may inadvertently retain and reproduce sensitive training data, enabling low-cost extraction attacks—for example, prompting the model to repeatedly output "poem" can elicit verbatim memorized content \cite{nasr2023scalable}.
 These risks are exacerbated in real-world settings, where users routinely overshare personal information during interactions \cite{mireshghallah2024trust,zhang2024s}, and where user prompts may be used for model training or fine-tuning, often without users being aware of opt-out mechanisms \cite{zhang2024s}.

 To address these issues, prior research has largely adopted model-centered strategies.
 During training, methods such as data sanitization \cite{kandpal2022deduplicating,lison2021anonymisation} and differentially private \cite{li2021large,yu2021differentially} reduce exposure to sensitive data.
-Post-training approaches like knowledge unlearning \cite{jang2023knowledge} remove information associated with particular token sequences.
-At inference time, privacy risks can be further controlled through personally identifiable information(PII) detection and rewriting \cite{dou2024reducing,ngong2025protecting,zhou2025rescriber}.
+Post-training approaches (e.g., knowledge unlearning \cite{jang2023knowledge}) remove information associated with particular token sequences.
+At inference time, privacy risks can be further controlled through personally identifiable information(PII) detection and rewriting \cite{dou2024reducing,ngong2025protecting,zhou2025rescriber}, which we adopt in our framework.